angelosps/Max-Sum/README.md

  Project 3 for the course "Introduction to Programming" in Semester 1.
 A project about finding the maximum sum in a grid with flipped sides starting from the first block of the grid (up and left - position (0,0)) to the last block (down and right - position (n,m))

-The above image shows how you can move inside the grid.
+The image below shows how you can move inside the grid.

 <img src = "screenshots/1.png">